 One of the nice things about not blogging over the holiday period has been the chance to catch up on other blogs.
 Llyod Alter’s December pieces in particular have been fascinating, his year in urbanism roundup a real highlight.

-Another thoughtful piece was an invitation to discuss the question ‘Are electric cars going to make it harder to fix our cities?‘ In it he again posits that the problem with American cars is ‘not under the hood’ and questions whether electric cars could help reinforce problematic urban sprawl.
+Another thoughtful piece was an invitation to discuss the question “Are electric cars going to make it harder to fix our cities?”
+In it he again posits that the problem with American cars is ‘not under the hood’ and questions whether electric cars could help reinforce problematic urban sprawl.
+Since this question was posed in 2013, it has become more pertinent a full 10 years later in 2023 because both legislation and natural consumer demand has led to incredible adoption of electric vehicles such that they make up .

 Zach Shahan took up this discussion by defending the importance of electric cars in a comment and follow up piece.
 He argued that, like it or not, cars are here to stay for the foreseeable future, so we need to decarbonize them while also making cities less dependent on them.

-Like Zach I’ve lived in Holland and being able to compare it to my time in Australia and the UK I’m also quite evangelical about the superiority of cities which prioritize cycling and walking over cars.
+Like Zach I’ve lived in Holland and being able to compare it to my time in Australia and the UK I’m also quite evangelical about the superiority of green cities which prioritize cycling and walking over cars including those designed to be so compact for city streets that they’re almost not cars like the Renault Twizy concept micro-car.

 But if I take my own preferences out of the argument, and look at the data, the reality tells me we need both better cities and better cars, because people still want cars.